emilpeychev/K8s-cluster-admin-access/README.md

 - Admin access (full access for administrators)
 - User access (limited access for other cluster users, usually limited to name space(s))
-- Service account access (access allowing applications `Jenkins` to perform actions on the cluster)
+- Service account access (access allowing applications `Jenkins` to perfrom actions on the cluster)

 ### Admin access